you and the poet on the Open sea

 I confess I have urged you onward with me, and still urge you, without the least idea what is our destination,

-For we are starting out on unknown seas, no more returning to these shores,
+For we are starting out on unknown seas, to fetch up no one knows whither.

 I launch all men and women forward with me into the unknown;